dsc-courses/practice.dsc10.com/problems/fa21-final/q10-model-railroad-museum.md

 Recall that the ticket counts we observed for children, adults, and seniors are stored in the array `admissions_data  = np.array([550, 1550, 400])`, and that our model is `model = np.array([0.25, 0.6, 0.15])`.

 For our hypothesis test to determine whether the admissions data is consistent with our model, what is the observed value of the test statistic?
-Input your answer as a decimal between 0 and 1.
-Round to three decimal places.
+Give your answer as a number between 0 and 1, rounded to three decimal places.
 (Suppose that the value you calculated is assigned to the variable `observed_stat`, which you will use in later questions.)

 # BEGIN SOLUTION